BorneSD/BorneSD/README.md

 - You can reach me at: cntctbornesanders@gmail.com (I have the hk pfp)
 - Pronouns: He/Him
 - Fun Fact 1: I am learning Polish
-- Fun Fact 2: I once messed up coding so bad that the OS deleted a system file that manages CPU and GPU temperatures.

 ## Links:
 ### Contact: cntctbornesanders@gmail.com